 Please note extra beds are fold up camp beds.

-Whilst all owners constantly try to keep up with changing demands the plumbing often gets a mention on first timer's post cards!
+Whilst all owners constantly try to keep up with changing demands, the plumbing sometimes causes comment!
 We all wonder how modern Greeks came to forget what their forebears had mastered 2000 years ago!
 Loo paper still often has to be put in bins.
 (EXCEPT AT BEACHSIDE BUNGALOWS).

 Let’s mention too that electricity and water cuts are an occasional fact of life (not unlike rural Britain!)
 The internet connection is likely to be less reliable... or as fast as you are used to.

 The water is perfectly safe to drink and Corfiots are proud of it.

 The electricity in Corfu is 220 volts and runs at 50 cycles.
 Plugs have 2 round pins.